Emma G.'s Story

-Emma Gilligan contemplated breast implants for years, but some other expenses had always been prioritized.
+Emma contemplated breast implants for years, but some other expenses had always been prioritized.
 However, after significant deliberation and research Emma decided to take the leap.
 Mere months after implanting, Emma came across an Instagram post about breast implant illness that made her question her decision.

 Tell us about your explant journey.

 For years I thought on and off about getting breast implants but something else always came up like uni, traveling, braces, etc. For the most part, I didn’t mind having small boobs but sometimes people’s comments got to me and I always just wished they were slightly bigger.

 So in 2018, I decided to finally take the plunge after much thought and research and I got them done.
 I went up to a DD and loved them.
 I recovered really well and felt really happy with them, especially as they began to drop and looked a bit more natural

 A couple of months after I had them done, I saw an Instagram post about a girl who had her implants removed as they were making her feel really poorly and I instantly panicked.
 I was shocked I never heard of this before, but I just put it to the back of my mind and everything was fine